 Cloud vs Hosting

-Although cost savings, improved remote accessibility, data recovery, security and maintenance are a few great perks of cloud hosting, there are additional benefits to hosting software, such as Quickbooks and Sage, on the cloud vs hosting on your local desktop computer.
+Although cost savings, improved remote accessibility, data recovery, security, and maintenance are a few great perks of cloud hosting, there are additional benefits to hosting software, such as Quickbooks, Sage and SAP Business One in the cloud vs hosting on your local desktop computer.

 When you specifically use a hosting provider that only offers dedicated server hosting (not shared hosting), you’ll be able to add the exact resources you need to your server (like storage) and you’ll never have to worry about sharing resources (such as memory or bandwidth) with any other company.
 In a dedicated server cloud hosting setting, your business is able to fully customize your dedicated server according to your specific needs so you can reach your goals.

 Should I Keep My Data On-Premise or In the Cloud?